tenfinney/dao/README.md

 ### Spending Projections

-Here is the projected global burn rate that builder teams and token holders should consider when drafing and passing spending proposals.
+Here is the projected global burn rate that builder teams and token holders should consider when drafting and passing spending proposals.
 These are projections that are subject to change.

 | Period | `W3API` | Stablecoins | |
 |-|-|-|-|